wikiknights/cs-materials/src/intro-to-c/strings/strings-practice-answers.md

 }
 ```

-5. Write a function that receives a word and reverses it.
+5. Write a function that receives a string and reverses it.

+**Answer:**
 ```c
 #include <stdio.h>
 #include <ctype.h>